chizhik/Chizhik.github.io/about.md

 * Major: Computer Science
 * Minor in Department of Mathematical Sciences
-* Named to the Dean's List in the College of Engineering
 * Received full-scholarship upon admission to KAIST
 * Member of KAIST International Football Club